yaml/yamlscript/ReadMe.md

 Most existing YAML files in the wild are already valid YAMLScript programs.
-If you have a valid YAML ([1.2 Core Schema]( https://yaml.org/spec/1.2.2/#103-core-schema)) file that doesn't use custom tags, and loads to a value expressable in JSON, then it is a valid YAMLScript program.
+If you have a valid YAML ([1.2 Core Schema]( https://yaml.org/spec/1.2.2/#103-core-schema)) file that doesn't use custom tags, and loads to a value expressible in JSON, then it is a valid YAMLScript program.
 YAMLScript's `load` operation will evaluate that file exactly the same in any programming language / environment.